CardMystic/cardmystic/README.md

 🧙‍♂️ Check it out here: [https://cardmystic.com](https://cardmystic.com)

-This project is Open Source.
-The server is kept private for security reasons, but maintains a public API.

-This project is an active WIP 🚧
+Magic: The Gathering is a complex and intricate game, but finding cards shouldn't be.
+Our developers decided that traditional keywork search engines fall short.
+They require exact wording and an intimate knowledge of Magic terms.

+CardMystic makes card discovery effortless with natural language search.
+Just type what you're thinking: “a blue creature that draws cards” or “a cheap red burn spell” and let CardMystic handle the rest.
+Whether you're a seasoned deckbuilder or brand new to the game, CardMystic helps you find the perfect card without the guesswork.

+🚧 We are experimenting with state-of-the-art methods to improve the quality of results.
+Currently the project performs a dense vector search using Weaviate to retrieve results, but they can be improved greatly.
+See this great [blog post](https://www.notion.so/Magic-Card-Search-Engine-1fd1a1085527808488dad794522e9158) for more detailed information on the incredible potential with other methods. 🚧

 This project uses Vue & Nuxt.
 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## ✨ Features

-- 🔍 Vector/Semantic search for MTG cards
+- Vector/Semantic search for MTG cards
-- 👁️ See the model's Confidence for each result
+- See the model's Confidence for each result
   - Confidence reflects how strongly the model believes a card matches your search.
 A higher percentage means a closer match to your query.
-- 💪 NLP enhanced properties
-- 🧙 Filter by colors, types, CMC, power/toughness, etc.
+- Filter by colors, types, CMC, power/toughness, etc.
-- 📜 View card details & legalities
+- View card details & legalities
-- 🛡️ Public API access through proxy WIP 🚧
+- Public API access WIP 🚧
-- 🧪 Hybrid search: semantic + keyword combined
+- Hybrid search: semantic + keyword combined
-- ⌨️ Traditional Keyword search
+- Traditional Keyword search
-- 🖼️ image Search WIP 🚧
+- image Search WIP 🚧

 ## 🛣️ Roadmap

+- Improve quality of results using state-of-the-art methods
 - Image-based search
 - User database integration
 - Save searches & prompts